PremiseWP/Premise-Boxes/readme.txt

 == Changelog ==

+= 1.0.4 =
+* fixed issue: 'undefined' was added to the content of the box when editing a box that was previously empty (had no content).

+= 1.0.3 =
+* Added code editor for developers.
+* Added placeholder for when there is no content being inserted in a box.
+* Added some styles for tinymce.
+* Organized JS files to be more comprehensive.

 = 1.0.2 =
 * Fixed issue when inserting other shortcodes or content that create conflicts with the editor.
 * Added a placeholder so that when there is no content the shortcode can still be selected.